Discover your potential savings with our ROI Calculator

 What is the need for a Supplier Audit?

-Having better visibility into a supplier’s processes and quality management system (QMS) allows manufacturers to help avoid the risk of products that do not meet the quality standards of the business.
-Supplier audits are part of the quality team’s due diligence or annual review.
+Having better visibility into a supplier’s processes and Quality Management System (QMS) allows manufacturers to avoid the risk of products that do not meet business quality standards.
+Supplier audits are a key part of structured supplier audit management and are often included in the quality team’s due diligence or annual review activities.
 Supplier auditing will enable businesses to evaluate a supplier’s products and processes based on the defined quality standards at the time of onboarding.
 Supplier audits are also usually requested when

 • the supplier is new, and there isn’t enough performance information